 2016 - NEW Dutch Photography Talent 2017 group show at 5&33 Gallery, Art’Otel, Amsterdam

 2015 - Solo exhibition with Refusing Landscapes at Coffee Company van Woustraat, Amsterdam

 2017 - Square Magazine Issues 801

-‘Industry’ (2016) is an ongoing series on unseen industrial sites in rural Amsterdam.
+‘Industry’ (2016) is a series on unseen industrial sites in rural Amsterdam.
 Although these spaces are essential to our economy and society they are an almost abstract concept.
 What do our resources look like before and after they serve our daily purposes?